ioBroker/ioBroker.socket-classes/README.md

 * callback *(function)*: `function (error, {status, statusText}, body)`

 ### <a name="sendto_a"></a>sendTo(adapterInstance, command, message, callback)
-Send message to specific instance
+Send the message to specific instance
 * adapterInstance *(string)*: instance name, e.g. `history.0`
 * command *(string)*: command name
-* message *(object)*: message is instance dependent
+* message *(object)*: the message is instance dependent
 * callback *(function)*: `function (result)`

 ### <a name="sendtohost_a"></a>sendToHost(host, command, message, callback)
-Send message to specific host.
+Send a message to the specific host.
-Host can answer following commands: `cmdExec, getRepository, getInstalled, getInstalledAdapter, getVersion, getDiagData, getLocationOnDisk, getDevList, getLogs, getHostInfo, delLogs, readDirAsZip, writeDirAsZip, readObjectsAsZip, writeObjectsAsZip, checkLogging, updateMultihost`.
+Host can answer to the following commands: `cmdExec, getRepository, getInstalled, getInstalledAdapter, getVersion, getDiagData, getLocationOnDisk, getDevList, getLogs, getHostInfo, delLogs, readDirAsZip, writeDirAsZip, readObjectsAsZip, writeObjectsAsZip, checkLogging, updateMultihost`.
 * host *(string)*: instance name, e.g. `history.0`
 * command *(string)*: command name
-* message *(object)*: message is command specific
+* message *(object)*: the message is command-specific
 * callback *(function)*: `function (result)`

 ### <a name="authenabled_a"></a>authEnabled(callback)
-Ask server is authentication enabled and if the user authenticated
+Ask server is authentication enabled, and if the user authenticated
 * callback *(function)*: `function (isAuthenticationUsed, userName)`

 ### <a name="logout_a"></a>logout(callback)